-We've built in as much opportunity for students to do what they like best: Participate in performance!
+In this course, there are lots of opportunities for students to do what they like best: participate in performance!
 GCSE Drama is an exciting, inspiring and practical course that promotes involvement in and enjoyment of drama, as performers and designers.
 Additionally, Drama provides opportunities to attend live theatre performances and to develop skills as informed and thoughtful audience members.
 Students can choose to develop as a

-Performer,
+- Performer,

-• Designer (lighting, sound, costume, set or puppets)
+- Designer (lighting, sound, costume, set or puppets)

-Performer and designer
+- Performer and designer